ghodt/stendhal/coverage-group21/report.md

 ### DYI

-Added manual coverage for six functions. a coverage class [AdHocCoverage](https://github.com/ghodt/stendhal/blob/new-tests/src/games/stendhal/tools/statistics/AdHocCoverage.java#L20) was created and used.
-It is able to monitor when a methods branches have been reached and reports this to a file.
+A coverage class [AdHocCoverage](https://github.com/ghodt/stendhal/blob/new-tests/src/games/stendhal/tools/statistics/AdHocCoverage.java#L20) was created and used.
+It is able to monitor when the branches in a method has been reached and writes a short coverage report to a file.
 The tool itself is not bounded by a complexity algorithm and is entierly dependent on it's implementation in the given method.

 To use the method import the `AdHocCoverage` class.
-In the start of the method declare a _AdHocCoverage_ object.
+In the start of the method declare a _AdHocCoverage_ object with the function name and the number of branches as arguments.
 When a branch have been reached use the objects `branchReached(ID)`method, do this for all branches.
 After all tests have been run a report should exist in the root of the project with the given methods.
 A example of the tool in use can be seen below.
 ``` Java
 public void run() {
     AdHocCoverage ahc = new AdHocCoverage("run", 10);